Exabyte-io/documentation/docs/properties/classification/materials.md

 ## By domain

-The following domains of materials properties (with shortlists of examples) can be considered.
+The following domains of materials properties (with shortlists of examples) can be considered:

 - **Chemical**:
     - reaction barrier height